Trees and Planning

 Bagshaw Ecology provide tree survey and report services in accordance with BS5837: 2012 – Trees in Relation to Design, Demolition and Construction: Recommendations.
 Under the guidance, if a tree is on or adjacent to a development site, a tree survey and report is required to attain planning consent.

-Our consultants have extensive experience of trees and the planning process.
-Based in Hebden Bridge, West Yorkshire, we provide tree survey services throughout Yorkshire and the surrounding counties of Lancashire and Greater Manchester.
+Our consultants have extensive experience of trees and the planning process, and are members of the Arboricultural Association.
+Based in Hebden Bridge, West Yorkshire, we provide tree survey services nationwide.

 For more information regarding BS5837 Tree Reports, or for a free quotation, please contact us.